More Than Just Pizza: What is Naples, Italy Known For?

 Throughout the labyrinthine streets of Naples, historical sites and architectural marvels speak to the city’s illustrious past.
 Palazzo Reale (the Royal Palace of Naples), with its opulent interiors and sweeping staircases, offers a glimpse into the lives of the city’s former rulers.
 Nearby, Castel Nuovo attests to the city’s medieval heritage.

 Found among the shops on busy streets or hidden in the vicoletti (small side streets), Naples’ churches are a testament to the city’s deep religious devotion and artistic history.
-The Naples Cathedral, with its intricate frescoes and ornate chapels, is a masterpiece of Baroque architecture, while the Church of Santa Chiara captivates with its serene cloisters and vibrant majolica tiles.
+The Naples Cathedral, with its intricate frescoes and ornate chapels, is a masterpiece of Baroque architecture.
+The Church of Santa Chiara captivates with its serene cloisters and vibrant majolica tiles.

 The church of Santa Chiara is well worth a visit.
 One of Naple’s most important sites, it includes the church, a monastery, tombs and an archeological museum.
 Photo credit: CpaKmoi